novix-sa/Pyplan/docs/User Guide/Visualization.md

 # Tables
 There are two type of tables intended for different purposes.
 Regular tables and pivot tables.
 ## Regular Table
 Is the default view of any node.
-The user can pivot dimensions and filter any dimension by clicking the `(all)` legend next to each dimension
+The user can pivot dimensions and filter any dimension by clicking the `(all)` legend next to each dimension.
+This table have many configuration options like range cell
 ## Pivot Tables
 # Graphs
 # Maps